 Salary and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) includes greenhouse maintenance workers in the larger group of agricultural workers who work with crops or in nurseries or greenhouses, and this group was expected to see a nine percent decline in employment opportunities between 2014 and 2024.
-The BLS reported that crop, nursery and greenhouse workers earned a median salary of $19,770 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) includes greenhouse maintenance workers in the larger group of agricultural workers who work with crops or in nurseries or greenhouses, and this group was expected to see a two percent growth in employment opportunities between 2018 and 2028.
+The BLS reported that crop, nursery and greenhouse workers earned a median salary of $24,320 as of May 2018.

 Some businesses and universities maintain greenhouses as research facilities.
 They might be used to develop new ways to care for plants, increase plant hardiness or improve crop yield.
 Greenhouse technicians are employed by these facilities to gather and compile data as well as tend to the growing plants involved in these studies.